 Bingjie Tang

-I am a PhD student at the Computer Science Department, part of the Viterbi School of Engineering at University of Southern California, where I work on robot manipulation.
-My PhD advisor is Gaurav S. Sukhatme.
-During my PhD, I am very lucky to collaborate with Yashraj Narang and Dieter Fox at Nvidia Seattle Robotics Lab as a research intern.
+I am a PhD student at the University of Southern California, advised by Professor Gaurav S. Sukhatme in the USC Robotic Embedded Systems Laboratory (RESL).
+During my PhD, I also collaborate closely with Yashraj Narang and Dieter Fox at the Nvidia Seattle Robotics Lab.

 profile photo